guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 with TensorFlow
 ->](https://www.tensorflow.org/get_started/premade_estimators).

-In this tutoral, we saw the following:
+In this tutorial, we saw the following:

 - Guild files (`guild.yml`) define models that can be trained.